open-eid/SiVa/docs/siva3/appendix/validation_policy.md

     * Validation rules defined by base libraries used in SiVa that implement the supported digital signature formats, i.e. the validation constraints that are imposed by the source code implementation or configuration of the base libraries (described in [Base libraries' constraints](#common_libraries) section).

 !!! note
-	When no specific validation rule is set in the present document, the requirements and rules from the abovementioned implicit sources for validation requirements shall apply in their entirety.
+	When no specific validation rule is set in the present document, the requirements and rules from the aforementioned implicit sources for validation requirements shall apply in their entirety.
 When specific requirements and rules are set in the present validation policy document, they shall prevail over the corresponding requirements set in the implicit resources.

 ## SiVA Signature Validation Policy - Version 3 (POLv3)